hwsecurity-sdk/hwsecurity/README.md

 Hardware Security SDK is an open source project and we are very happy to accept community contributions.

+We will ask you to sign our [CLA](https://cla-assistant.io/cotechde/hwsecurity) before your pull request can be merged.

 ## Licensing

 You can use our SDK under the terms of the GNU General Public license version 3 or later.

 A commercial license can be purchased on [hwsecurity.dev/sales](https://hwsecurity.dev/sales/).

 Buying such a license is mandatory as soon as you develop commercial activities involving this program without disclosing the source code of your own applications.